cfengine/documentation/manuals/language-concepts/variables.markdown

       "empty_list" slist => { "cf_null" };
 ```

-#### Associative Arrays
+## Associative Arrays

-Associative Array variables are written with `[` and `]` brackets.
-The
+Associative array variables are written with `[` and `]` brackets that enclose
-following example defines three values in an associative array under the keys
-`cf-monitord`, `cf-serverd`, and `cf-execd`.These keys are associated with
+an arbitrary key.
+These keys are associated with values
-values, and are sequently printed with the echo command.

 ```cf3
     bundle agent example